Frequently Asked Questions

 Is there free parking on campus?
 Places to eat?

 Graduate students may obtain a commuter student parking permit free of charge.
-In order to obtain the permit, students need to register their vehicles at the Card Services/Vehicle Registration Office on the second floor of the Eisenhower Campus Center (#12 on the campus parking map), open between 8:00AM-4:00PM.
+In order to obtain the permit, students need to register their vehicles at the the Falcon Exchange/Vehicle Registration Office on the second floor of the Eisenhower Campus Center (#12 on the campus parking map), open between 8:00AM-4:00PM.
 Students should be sure to inform the Department of Safety staff that they are graduate students.
 Once the paperwork is complete, they will be issued a commuter parking permit and be able to park in the Starry Field Parking Lot, designated in yellow at the bottom right corner of the campus parking map.
 After 5:00PM, students with commuter permits may park in the lot around Murray Library (#26 on the campus parking map), but must remove their vehicles from this area by the time the library closes in the evening.
 Commuter parking permits are valid from July 1 - June 30.

 Graduate students attending the one-week intensive summer course are permitted to park on campus without obtaining a parking sticker/hang tag.
 Students should not park in designated employee parking areas or in areas specifically marked for service vehicles.
 Students may park behind Boyer Hall, in the spaces running parallel to the railroad tracks, or in the Starry Field Parking Lot.
 These areas are designated in yellow on the summer campus parking map.
 Graduate students attending the one-week intensive courses in January must obtain a parking permit as described above.